 Raised in Islington, London by her parents who emigrated from Italy in the late 1940’s, Aurora Grimm grew up in a family where food, farming and family winemaking were important parts of their daily lives.
 Her husband, Rick Grimm, on the other hand, grew up in West Virginia and worked in the oil business for most of his career.
 He met Aurora upon moving to London in 1983, and together they launched their own petroleum products business that focused on blending environmentally friendly road fuels.
 The business was highly successful, and after selling it in 2007, Rick and Aurora decided they were ready to take up a new life in California.
-They moved to Santa Barbara with their three children (Henri, Gabriella, and Sam) and purchased a beautiful, sprawling ranch property in the Happy Canyon.
+They moved to Santa Barbara with their three children (Henri, Gabriella, and Sam) and purchased a beautiful sprawling ranch property in the Happy Canyon.

-Nestled in the South East corner of the Happy Canyon, the Grimms’ 246-acre ranch is quite idyllic with vineyards, Italian varietal olive trees, a personal garden and wild flower insectariums, all perched above the Santa Ynez River and cupped by rolling hills of the canyon.
-We can only imagine the bright future that lies ahead for Rick and Aurora Grimm and their beautifully made, limited production wines.
-We hope you enjoy this month’s Platinum Plus! feature.
+Nestled in the South East corner of the Happy Canyon, the Grimms’ 246-acre ranch is quite idyllic with vineyards, Italian olive trees, a personal garden, and wild flower insectariums, all perched above the Santa Ynez River and cupped by rolling hills of the canyon.
+Under the direction of current winemaker Ernst Storm, we can only imagine the bright future that lies ahead for Grimm’s Bluff and their beautifully made, limited production wines.
+We hope our Garagiste Wine Club members enjoy this month’s feature.

 Dear Platinum Wine Club Members,

 They say good things come to those who wait.
 I can think of a few times in my life where a bit of patience and extra research could have paid off handsomely.
 When Aurora and I began the journey of developing our Biodynamic vineyard, we made a point to do our due diligence in how to go about growing the best possible wine from this plot of land.
 What we soon realized is how important a good foundation was for the big picture.